Ryohei Sakaguchi: Career

 With the EIcars Bentley team ceasing operations in early 2019, Sakaguchi was left without a seat for most of the season, only making a one-off appearance for Team Mach at the fifth round of the season at Fuji as a third driver alongside Yuya Hiraki and Natsu Sakaguchi.
+Following his one-off outing for Team Mach in 2019, Sakaguchi returned to full-time competition in 2020, joining muta Racing INGING alongside Kazuto Kotaka.
+Sakaguchi scored two podiums, at Suzuka and at the season-finale at Fuji.